MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/service-level-changes.md

 ## Change the Data Warehouse Write account to use gMSA

-Operations Manager stores the credentials for the Data Warehouse Write account within a Run As account, called the Data Warehouse Action account.
+Operations Manager stores the credentials for the Azure SQL Data Warehouse Write account within a Run As account, called the Data Warehouse Action account.

 Change the credentials of this Action account to gMSA that you intend to use as a Data Warehouse Write account.